karostudio/NeonButton/README.md

 ## Installation

-NeonButton is available through Bintray.
+NeonButton is available through jcenter and bintray.
 To install it, simply add the following line to your app level `build.gradle`:

 ```groovy
 api 'studio.karo.neonbutton:neonbutton:1.0.2'
 ```

-and the following line to project level `build.gradle`
+if that alone didn't work, add this line to project level `build.gradle`

 ```groovy
 repositories {